Aromas, spicy and strong,

 She is startled when his legs become untucked,

-as if wanting to run, one last time, from the shallow pan.
+as if wanting to run in attempt to escape the shallow pan.

 then shoves the whole damn turkey into the oven.